How to Build a Shed: 2011 Garden Shed

 - Plumb the walls and nail diagonal braces to the studs to hold the walls plumb until the sheathing is installed.

 - Complete the walls by building the dormer wall and nailing it into place and installing the sheathing.
+Here are a few tips for turning a shed into a tiny hideaway.

 Frame the Roof